 Cyber insurance covers the losses relating to damage to, or loss of information from, IT systems and networks.
-The policy, provided by NIG, assists with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.
+The policy assists with and management of the incident itself, which can be essential when faced with reputational damage or regulatory enforcement.

 As a business, you will rely on information technology (IT) infrastructure to some degree.
 As a result, many companies are exposed to the risks of business interruption, income loss, damage management and repair, and possibly reputational damage if IT equipment or systems fail or are interrupted (breached).

 Cyber security remains a priority with 82% of businesses saying that cyber security is a high priority for their directors or senior managers in the UK’s annual Cyber Security Breaches Survey.
 Nearly 40% reported breaches, and many have invested in IT to secure remote workers connections.

 The average (mean) cost of all cyber security breaches to UK businesses months is estimated to be £4200.
 For medium and large firms combined, this average cost is higher, at £19,400.
 The Government also acknowledges that the lack of a framework for financial impacts of cyber attacks may lead to under reporting.

 While many existing insurance policies, such as commercial property, business interruption or professional indemnity insurance, may provide some elements of cover against cyber risks, businesses are increasingly asking providers for specialised cyber insurance policies to supplement their existing coverage, particularly if, like you, they hold: